License Plates & Placards in Washington DCCompare Car Insurance Quotes in 3 Steps

 In support of the district's quest for full representation in the U.S. Congress, the DMV encourages DC residents to display the Taxation Without Representation license plates.
 In fact, all newly issued license plates bear this message, unless you request otherwise (see below).

-If you'd like to exchange your old license plates for the new Taxation Without Representation tags, it will cost you a lot less than organizational plates―there is only a one-time, $10 exchange fee.
-You can swap out your old tags for these tags at the 301 C St., NW DMV service location.
+If you'd like to exchange your old license plates for the new Taxation Without Representation tags, it will cost you a lot less than organizational plates―there is only an $10 exchange fee.
+You can swap out your old tags for these tags at any DMV service location.

 Bring the following documents to the DMV to exchange your current license plates for the Taxation Without Representation tags: your vehicle registration, valid ID as the registered owner of the vehicle, and your existing license plates.